-As shown in Table 9, the proposed land use is anticipated to generate 36 additional trips in the AM peak hour with 10 additional trips entering the site and 26 additional trips exiting the site.
-In the PM peak hour, the proposed land use is anticipated to generate a total of 66 additional trips, with 42 additional trips entering the site and 24 additional trips exiting the site.
-Please see Figure 11 & 12 for Trip Distribution.
+As shown in Table 7, the proposed land uses are anticipated to generate a total of 307 trips in the AM peak hour with 77 trips entering the site and 230 trips exiting the site.
+In the PM peak hour, the proposed land use is anticipated to generate a total of 407 trips in the PM peak hour with 256 trips entering the site and 151 trips exiting the site.
+The proposed land use is anticipated to generate 3,936 average daily trips to/from the project.
+Please see Figures 11 & 12 for Trip Distribution.